Dilson Herrera

-Dilson José Herrera García (born March 3, 1994) is a Colombian professional baseball second baseman for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
-He previously played in Major League Baseball (MLB) for the New York Mets, Cincinnati Reds, and Baltimore Orioles.
+Dilson José Herrera García (born March 3, 1994) is a Colombian professional baseball second baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Cincinnati Reds, and Baltimore Orioles.

-Career
+Professional career

 Pittsburgh Pirates

 Herrera signed with the Pittsburgh Pirates as an international free agent in 2010.
 He received a $220,000 signing bonus.
 He then spent the next three years in the Pirates' farm system, advancing as far as the A-class West Virginia Power.
 Herrera, along with Gregory Polanco, represented the Pirates at the 2013 All-Star Futures Game.

 New York Mets

 On August 27, 2013, the Pirates traded Herrera and a player to be named later, Vic Black, to the New York Mets to acquire Marlon Byrd and John Buck.
 His first season in the Mets organization was a success as he was promoted to Double A during the season.